Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 /config is blocked by the firewall but /logs is not.

-**explanation why this works with mozilla/5.0?**
+**How does this work?**

+This works because the WAF relies on **static pattern matching**.
+Automated tools like Gobuster use recognizable User-Agent strings.
+By spoofing a real browser (Mozilla/5.0), we blend into normal traffic.

 ---

 ### 4. Log File Analysis
-I went to /logs and found error.log and there was some interesting information.

 ```lua
 /logs/error.log
 ```
-**Interesting entries:**
+**Findings:**
-- Possible encoded/obfuscated XSS payload observed
+- Possible encoded XSS payload detected
-- Failed to parse admin_info in /var/www/html/config/app.conf
+- Failed to parse admin_info in: `/var/www/html/config/app.conf`

+**Conclusion:**
+- XSS attempts already exist
+- Sensitive config file exists
+- WAF blocks direct access

 ---